Saturday 9th May 2020

 Hackney, so full of the city’s yoof looked positively normal.
 At Broadway Market, the punters flocked anyway -despite the lack of a market:

 We decided today would be the day where the second wave would start from, and not to go out.
 A pledge in blood, with cat sacrifice.
 But outside it was already kicking off.

-We already could hear whooping, as people already gathered into picnics on the lawns outside, obviously with alcohol thrown in, and still morning.
+We could already hear whooping, as people gathered into picnics on the lawns below, obviously with alcohol thrown in, and still morning.
 For the rest of the day some guy strummed his guitar too.
-How dare they!
+How very dare they!
 Totes envied them.

 By late afternoon I think they went inside to vomit and die, but a lovely car alarm took their place.
 For hours on end, we had to watch telly to cut it out.

 Norbit was the film, dating from 2003.
 Eddie Murphy was nominated a few times for the Golden Raspberry Awards for it (opposite of the Oscars for the worst film of the year).
 I’m sure it would be unreleasable today.